America Needs Tariffs Now

 To regulate Commerce with foreign Nations [...] “ (U.S. Constitution, Article 1, Section 8).

-After World War II and during the Cold War, the U.S. government began lowering trade barriers and instituting what is known as “free trade.”
+After World War II and during the Cold War, the U.S. government lowered trade barriers and instituted what is known as “free trade.”
 The U.S. economy was fine then, as we were one of the few nations with an economy left.
 But once the rest of the world got back on its feet, the new goal seemed to be to knock down the U.S. economy–and they have clearly attained that goal.

 We are now a conquered nation; defeated in the economic war, we fight for jobs given to us by foreigners.
 Companies from China, India, Japan and other countries are given tax subsidies and other benefits to relocate just a few jobs here in America.
 States fight each other, seeing who can give up the most for a handful of jobs.
 We are, for the most part, becoming a colony again–owned and controlled by foreign masters.
 Who will stand up now as our politicians hand over the keys to our wealth and freedom to our competitors?